Helping Your Teen Leave the Gender Cult, Part 2

 If you end up on the subject of the Holocaust, and even if not, the movie JoJo Rabbit is one of the best movies you can watch with a trans-identifying child.
 We watched it several times.
 My kids love it.
 It can be easily translated into being “about trans”, and I think it does affect their subconscious.
 JoJo is a little boy who wants to belong and he is a Nazi; his imaginary friend is Hitler himself… The ideology cripples him, literally, and yet he continues to believe, because it offers such an escape from the reality of war.
 All the while, his mother is in the Resistance Movement.
 “You are not a Nazi, JoJo, you are a little boy who likes to wear a uniform and wants to belong,” his mother says.
 What a perfect line!!
 When his mother is executed by the Nazis, JoJo has to figure this all on his own, including finding out that “The Devil” is just a Jewish teenage girl, living in his attic, and she is actually not the devil at all—the Nazi propaganda was all a lie, and the little boys’ uniform turns out to be made of paper.
 This is an absolutely brilliant movie and you will cry and laugh and there is so much to talk about.

 Moving on to totalitarian regimes: Yuri Bezmenov’s interviews on YouTube are incredible.
 He was the Soviet KGB agent who defected and he too talks about how propaganda works.
-This documentary on the Soviet Gulag was very good:
+Gulag: Inside Stalin’s Deadly Prison Empire is a very good documentary but many are available on the topic.
+(Gulag: The History)

 Moving on to the cults: We watched quite a number of documentaries, I don’t remember which ones, but you can find many and pick the most appropriate ones.
 The one that I remember was on FLDS, Keep Sweet: Pray and Obey.
 We watched several on Scientology (there are so many available!), as well as Seduced: Inside the NXIVM Cult.
 There are dozens of good and shocking ones, but some might not be appropriate for younger teens.